mru-ds21/Python_2/markdowns/welcome.md

 # Welcome!

-This Python template, a quickly with a simple working example.
+Python template, a quick and simple working example.